 - The contributions you or your health plan dependent make will not be payroll deductions, so they will occur after income tax has been taken out.
 Your health plan dependent can claim these contributions on their tax returns, but you cannot.

-Step 1 - Determine which HSA plan is right for you
+Step 1 - Choose an HSA plan

 You can find a list of available Further® HSA plans on this page, by clicking the For Individuals tab.
 You'll want to compare the following: